xiang7332/xiang7332/README.md

 - 👋 Hi, I’m @xiang7332
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Directx 12
+- 🌱 I’m currently learning OpenGL 3.3

 <!---
 xiang7332/xiang7332 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.